What does the financial planner of the future look like?

 If you’re considering a career change, start a FASEA-approved degree in financial planning now and position yourself to fill a much-needed market gap, while equipping you with advanced knowledge that places you at the forefront of the sector.

 The Graduate Diploma in Business (Financial Planning), available through QUT Online, is a FASEA-approved course that will equip you with the knowledge you need to lead the industry as a professional financial advisor.
-It is part of the QUT Business School’s Triple Crown accreditation and is also accredited with financial planning industry body the Financial Planning Education Council (part of Financial Planning Association of Australia).
+It is part of the QUT Business School’s Triple Crown accreditation and is also accredited with financial planning industry body the Financial Planning Education Council (part of the Financial Planning Association of Australia).

 To find out how this course can help you make the transition to financial planning, book a call with one of our course consultants.